 WASHINGTON, D.C. – Congressman Clay Higgins (R-LA) announced today that Zarie Shelvin, Damarkus Webster, Dontaye Washington, and Rena Celestine are the overall winners of the 2020 Congressional App Challenge for Louisiana’s 3rd District.
 The students attend Lafayette High, Lafayette Renaissance Charter Academy, David Thibodaux STEM Magnet Academy, and Edward J. Sam Accelerated School of Lafayette respectively.
 The team’s app titled “Recovr” is designed to connect victims of natural disasters with essential resources in their community.

-The “Happybytes” app will be featured in an exhibition at the U.S. Capitol.
-The students are also invited to attend the annual “House of Code” reception in Washington D.C., which features winning teams from across the country.
-That event is scheduled for Spring 2020.
+The “Recovr” app will be featured in an exhibition at the U.S. Capitol.
+The students are also invited to participate in the annual “House of Code” reception, which features winning teams from across the country.
+That event is scheduled for Spring 2021.